cognitive behavior therapy

 A person’s behavior patterns are learned and developed through a cognitive process.
 It is through this process that we form feelings, beliefs, and perceptions about who we are, what we are capable of, and what things are important to us.

 The conclusions derived from this process shape our behavior patterns.
 People tend to form behaviors around beliefs—both good or bad—that are perceived to be rational based on past experiences.
 Unfortunately, this process is not foolproof.
 If it were, there would be no irrational thoughts or behaviors such as those we find in the lives of persons struggling with addictions.

 Feelings of depression and low self-esteem are common, and they usually are the driving forces in the cycle of addiction.
 These feelings often are the result of irrational, self-defeating beliefs that stem from unhealthy or dysfunctional cognitive abilities.

-CBT helps a person identify and change dysfunctional thinking, behavior, and emotional responses.
-This means developing skills for modifying beliefs, identifying distorted thinking, relating to others in different ways, and changing behaviors.
-Treatment is based on collaboration between the patient and the program, and on challenging unreasonable beliefs.
-It is essential to learn the skills necessary to modify and retrain the â€œthoughtâ€ process before those thoughts continue to produce ever stronger cravings for drugs and/or alcohol.
+Cognitive behavior therapy helps a person identify and change dysfunctional thinking, behavior, and emotional responses.
+Therapy focuses on developing skills for modifying beliefs, for identifying distorted thinking, and for relating to others in new ways in order to change behavior.
+Our collaborative treatment challenges unreasonable beliefs.
+It is essential that a person learn the skills necessary to modify and retrain his or her thought process to prevent these unreasonable beliefs from continuing to produce ever-stronger cravings for drugs and/or alcohol.

-Why is this important?
+why is this important?